What Drama Therapy Is

 In brief, Drama therapy is a versatile therapeutic discipline which generally focuses on several creative processes to achieve a therapeutic outcome.
 The creative processes draw from theatre exercises to include embodiment, projection, story, role, metaphor, performance and ‘witnessing’ to provide the context for creatively engaging in the expression of feelings and catharsis.
 Invitations to create may range from working with metaphor and story, to engaged role play or dramatic enactment, creative and/or reflective writing exercises, and other balancing energetic interactive or reflective and meditative exercises which are invitations to explore and never prescriptive or mandatory to engage with.

 Drama therapy is known as a gentle method for exploring and addressing trauma or other difficulties affecting personal expression.
-It can be used for self-exploration leading to gains in empathy, ‘role-exploration’, and ‘role-taking’ (more on this here).
+It can be used for self-exploration leading to gains in empathy, ‘role-exploration’, and ‘role-taking’.
+This means that you may work through the roles given, taken or bestowed upon you in life to find a balance between who you are, who you want to be, and perhaps explore what that may look like in practice.

 Wondering what might happen in an individual session with a trained Drama Therapist or how its different from other types of therapy?